AdobeDocs/release-notes.en/current.md

     _New feature_

-    * Dynamic Media Image Smart Crop and Swatch is now powered by latest Sensei services, that generates improved crops and swatches.
-Also, an enhancement has been launched to generate different crop content, for same aspect ratio but across different resolutions.
-In addition, any manual edits are preserved on reprocessing, if there is no change in the width and height in the Image Profile.
+    * Dynamic Media [!UICONTROL Image Smart Crop] and [!UICONTROL Swatch] is now powered by latest Sensei services, which generates improved crops and swatches.
+Also, an enhancement has been launched to generate different crop content for same aspect ratio but across different resolutions.
+In addition, any manual edits are preserved on reprocessing if there is no change in the width and height in the Image Profile.

     _New features in Experience Manager Assets prerelease channel_

-    * Dynamic Media - You can now use Experience Manager Dynamic Media interface to configure General Settings and Publish Setup instead of having to go through the Dynamic Media Classic desktop application.
+    * Dynamic Media - You can now use Experience Manager Dynamic Media interface to configure [!UICONTROL General Settings] and [!UICONTROL Publish Setup] instead of having to go through the Dynamic Media Classic desktop application.
     * Dynamic Media now supports ingestion, preview, playback, and publish for MXF videos.
 Annotation and shoppable video for MXF videos is not yet supported.
     * After configuring a connection between remote DAM and Sites deployments, the assets on remote DAM are made available on the Sites deployment.
 You can now perform the [update, delete, rename, and move operations](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/admin/use-assets-across-connected-assets-instances.html?lang=en) on remote DAM assets or folders.
 The updates, with some delay, are available automatically on the Sites deployment.